Skip to content

 Install OpenFaaS Pro

-There are a number of components that make up OpenFaaS Pro and OpenFaaS for Enterprises.
+There are a number of components that make up the two editions of OpenFaaS Pro: OpenFaaS Standard and OpenFaaS for Enterprises.

 The reference documentation for each feature is available here: Docs: OpenFaaS Pro